 Don’t forget to go SLOW.

 The lowering can be one of the harder portions of the push-ups.
-So we focus on that part of the exercise A LOT.
+So focus on that part of the exercise A LOT.
 Slow is key.

 I love these because It really does help us learn how a full push-up should feel.